Miltonr87/Manifest-404/README.md

 _Break the Firewall_ is more than an album title.
 It’s the call to smash every boundary — digital, political, emotional — until nothing stands between us and each other.

+## 🎵 AI Music

+These works were created with the assistance of AI technology (AIMusic), and it was made just for fun!

+## 🎸 Creator

-— _Milton Rodrigues, Front-End Developer & Punk Rock Producer_
+— _Milton Rodrigues, Software Engineer & Punk Rock AI Producer_